taylorely/taylorely.github.io/index.md

 ---
 layout: splash
+permalink: /home/
 header:
  image: /assets/images/Goatfish3.jpg
 intro:
   - excerpt: 'Hi!
-I am a PhD candidate at the University of Hawaii at Manoa in the zoology program.
-I use environmental DNA (eDNA) methods for large-scale community genetic studies.'
+I am a PhD candidate at the University of Hawaii at Mānoa in the zoology program.
+I am interested in connectivity of marine species across the Central North Pacific Ocean.
+I use both environmental DNA (eDNA) methods and simulation of larval dispersal to investigate these patterns of connectivity and isolation.'
 feature_row:
-  - image_path: assets/images/P7070479.JPG
+  - image_path: /assets/images/P7271572.JPG
     title: ""
     url: "/research/"
     btn_label: "Research"